 Where is the address?

 Abstract In this article, we overcome the major difficulties associated with the FE modeling of complex CNT morphologies in polymeric nanocomposites.
 These difficulties are typically overcome by the introduction of many unnecessary simplifying assumptions and a much-reduced cell size to reduce the degree of freedom of the problem to enable its treatment.
 To overcome these unnecessary simplifying assumptions, we adopt an Immersed FE method that allows the CNT and the polymer to be created independently but simulated as a coupled system.
 In this case, it is assumed that the CNT and the polymeric nanocomposite are fully bonded, and that the equilibrium equations of the system are strictly obeyed.
 The most important advantage of the newly developed Immersed FE method is that the polymer can always be discretized as a regular grid, irrespective of the complex nature of the CNT network.
-Our new method made it possible for us to simulate realistic composites containing complex CNT configurations. numerical examples demonstrate that the results of the Immersed FE method are very close to the results of the traditional FE method.
+Our new method made it possible for us to simulate realistic composites containing complex CNT configurations.
+This is almost impossible by using the traditional FE method due to the dramatic difficulties in meshing process and the huge element numbers.
+Although the polymer and CNT grids are independent, numerical examples demonstrate that the results of the Immersed FE method are very close to the results of the traditional FE method.
 Finally, the newly developed method is used to study the influence of CNT waviness on the material properties of polymeric nano-composites.

 Introduction